» ROA Calculator

 How is ROA related to DuPont analysis?

 In DuPont logic, ROA is largely driven by profit margin and asset turnover.
-That makes ROA a useful bridge between profitability and efficiency analysis.
+That makes ROA a useful link between profitability and efficiency analysis.

 How should I interpret ROA?

 A higher ROA generally means the company is producing more profit from its asset base.
-But a fair benchmark depends on industry, because asset-heavy businesses usually carry lower ROA than asset-light models.
+The most useful benchmark is usually the company’s own history and similar businesses in the same industry.

 Stainless Steel Grill Tongs